 Founded in 1965, this 300+-member Krewe is the oldest in St. Tammany.
 Keeping the identity of King Zeus a secret, members ride on floats, trucks, and horses interspersed with marching bands from across the Northshore.
 Features dozens of floats with lighted throws, the marching bands, and special appearances.
 Starts in front of St. Tammany Parish Justice Center on Columbia St. and follows a route along Hwy 21/Boston St. to Jefferson, 15th*, Tyler, and W. 23rd Ave., then turns and comes back through downtown again.

-The City of Covington, Covington Lions Club and community volunteers present Carnival in Covington, with parades by the Krewe of Covington Lions Club, the Mystic Krewe of Covington and a community parade coordinated by the City.
-The parades feature Grand Marshals (this year, Chef Pat Gallagher and Vince Vance of The Valiants), local celebrities (the Saints Superfans and Parish Fair queens) as well as marching groups, dance teams, musicians, antique cars, motorcycle clubs, horses and traditional floats with loads of fun throws.
+The City of Covington, Covington Lions Club and community volunteers began Carnival in Covington in 2019, aiming to build on the Krewe of Lions and Mystic Krewe of Covington parades on Mardi Gras Day, with a community parade coordinated by the City.
+The parades feature Grand Marshals and local celebrities, as well as marching groups, dance teams, musicians, antique cars, motorcycle clubs, horses and traditional floats with loads of fun throws.

 Founded in 1959, the Krewe of Covington Lions Club supports the cost of exams and eyeglasses for low-income individuals.